Israel At War FAQs

 Article 18 and 19 of the Fourth Geneva Convention of 1949 explicitly affords hospitals special protected status, but that they lose that status if they are used for military purposes.
 See also, Article 8(2) of the Rome Statute and Article 52(2) of the above Protocol.

-This war could be ended, and a permanent ceasefire effected immediately, if Hamas released the hostages and surrendered.
+This war could be ended, and a permanent ceasefire effected immediately, if Hamas released the remaining hostages and surrendered.

 Since it ended its occupation of Gaza in 2005, Israel has had to fight multiple wars against Hamas, including in 2008, 2012, 2014 and 2021.
 Through all those years, every time Israel has agreed to a ceasefire, it has been broken by Hamas – at least 16 times.